On regular graphs equienergetic with their complements: Introduction

-In this paper we deal with regular graphs.
-By a systematic approach, we will give a complete answer to the question of complementary equienergeticity for bipartite regular graphs and for strongly regular graphs.
+In this paper we deal with regular graphs (possibly with multiple loops at the vertices).
+By a systematic approach, we will give a complete answer to the question of complementary equienergeticity for bipartite regular graphs, for strongly regular graphs and for certain unitary Cayley graphs over rings, without loops in all the cases.